BradleyChatha/jcli/README.md

 # Features

+* Argument parsing:

-* Parsing arguments.
-Named and Positional arguments are supported.
+    * Named and positional arguments.

-* Dispatching to the appropriate commands.

-* Commands are defined using UDAs, and are automatically discovered.

-* Supports a default command, as well as any number of named/sub-commands.

-* Commands are provided with automatic constructor Dependency Injection.
+    * Boolean arguments (flags).

+    * Optional arguments using the standard `Nullable` type.

     * User-Defined argument binding (string -> any_type_you_want).

     * User-Defined argument validation (via UDAs that follow a convention).

-* Special support for boolean arguments.

-* Support for allowing the user to pass through unparsed arguments. (`mytool command -- these are unparsed args`)
+    * Pass through unparsed arguments. (`./mytool command -- these are unparsed args`)

+    * Automatic error messages for missing and malformed arguments.

+* Commands:

+    * Automatic command dispatch.

+    * Defined using UDAs, and are automatically discovered.

+    * Supports a default command.

+    * Supports named commands that allow for multiple words and per-command argument parsing.

+    * Opt-in dependency injection via constructor injection.

+    * Support for command inheritance.

+* Help text:

+    * Automatically generated with slight ability for customisation.

+    * Works for the default command.

-* Automatic support and generation for help text via `--help` on: default commands, exact matches for named/sub-commands, and partial matches for named/sub-commands.
+    * Works for exact matches for named commands.

+    * Works for partial matches for named commands.

+* Utilities:

-* Bash Completion support.
+    * Bash completion support.

     * Coloured, configurable logging.

-* Utilities for getting input from the user.
-Integrates with User-Defined argument binding + validation.
+    * User Input that integrates with User-Defined argument binding and validation.

-* Fluently built ANSI (stylised) text, with Windows' ANSI support automatically turned on.

-* Good support for parsing ANSI-encoding text, so not only can you create ANSI text, you can also read it properly.
+    * Decent support for writing and parsing ANSI text.

     * Basic but flexible Configuration Providers, used alongside Dependency Injection.

     * An ANSI-enabled text buffer, for easier and efficient control over coloured, non-uniform text output.

     * Shell utilities such as `pushLocation` and `popLocation`, synonymous with Powershell's `Push-Location` and `Pop-Location`.

-* Tested on Windows, and Ubuntu 18.04.
+* Uncategorised:

     * All individual parts of this library are intended to be reusable.
 Allowing you to build your own CLI core using these already-made components, if desired.

 # Quick Start